Yusuf Demir: Galatasaray

 On 8 September 2022, he signed a four-year contract with Galatasaray, for a reported transfer fee of €6 million.

 Demir became the champion in the Süper Lig in the 2022–23 season with the Galatasaray team.
-Defeating Ankaragücü 4-1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with two weeks before the end and won the 23rd championship in its history.
+Defeating Ankaragücü 4–1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with two weeks before the end and won the 23rd championship in its history.

 Basel (loan)

 In the statement made by Galatasaray on 16 August 2023, it was announced that Demir was sent on a year-long loan to Swiss team Basel.
 Basel confirmed the deal the same evening.
 He joined Basel's first team for their 2023–24 season under head coach Timo Schultz.
 Demir played his domestic league debut for the club in the home game in the St. Jakob-Park on 3 September as Basel played a 2–2 draw with Zürich.
 He scored his first goal for his new team in the Swiss Cup second round away game on 16 September.
 He scored the team's third goal in the 33rd minute, as Basel went on to win 8–0 against amateur club FC Bosporus, to qualify for the next round.
 Demir was forced to watch the team's last five league games in that calendar year from the sidelines, due to a torn muscle fiber in his calf, suffered during Austria's U-21 0–0 draw against North Macedonia U-21 mid November.

+Rapid Wien (return)

+On 5 February 2026, Demir returned to his former club Rapid Wien on a permanent deal, signing a two-and-a-half year deal.